GE names Jan Kjaersgaard as chief of offshore wind business

-June 28 (Reuters) - General Electric Co (GE.N) named Jan Kjaersgaard as the new chief executive of its offshore wind business, effective Monday.
+(Reuters) - General Electric Co named Jan Kjaersgaard as the new chief executive of its offshore wind business, effective Monday.

 He will succeed John Lavelle, who is retiring after 40 years with the company.

-Kjaersgaard has previously served as the chief executive of Siemens Wind Power Americas, and was heading the cement business at FLSmidth & Co A/S (FLS.CO) before joining GE. (https://invent.ge/364TbWd)
+Kjaersgaard has previously served as the chief executive of Siemens Wind Power Americas, and was heading the cement business at FLSmidth & Co A/S before joining GE.

 Lavelle plans to stay on board to assist with the transition of responsibilities over the next several months.